 If you're trying to cut down on fat it's a good idea to go for lower-fat milks.

 Semi-skimmed, 1% fat and skimmed milks contain all the important nutritional benefits of milk, but are lower in fat.
+Of these options, skimmed milk is the lowest in fat.

 Cheese can be high in fat and salt